kimjihae3/cs361/README.md

-My microservice translates English sentences to Spanish.
+My microservice translates English text to Spanish using zeroMQ as communication pipeline.

 Clear instructions for how to REQUEST data from the microservice you implemented.
 Include an example call.
 - First, install zeroMQ to send the request.
 For python, you can use "pip install pyzmq".